Measuring the Right Data: How Jean-Marc Bolfing Works

-Jean-Marc, you have worked for eighteen months for Unic.
+Jean-Marc, you have worked for over six years for Unic.
 What are your core tasks as a Digital Analyst here?

 Another of them is further development of the existing solutions.
 In this case I support the decision makers in their everyday work, e.g. preparation of reports or data analysis.
 Most of all, the task is to correctly capture new capabilities of websites or mobile apps or advertising activities with the correct analysis tool.